-- Please abide by the above start and end times. - Children who arrive at school 15 minutes after arrival time must be signed in at the main office. - For early dismissal, parents must sign their child out at least 30 minutes prior to the end of the session in the main office.
+- Please abide by the above start and end times. - Children who arrive at school 15 minutes after arrival time must be signed in at the main office.
+Students (in the am and full day programs) arriving after 10:30 must have a note from a Licensed Health Care provider or they will not be allowed to attend.
+Students (in the pm) arriving after 1:30 must have a note from a Licensed Health Care provider or they will not be allowed to attend. - For early dismissal, parents must sign their child out at least 30 minutes prior to the end of the session in the main office.
 Children will NOT be released for early dismissal after 11:30am for the half day program and 3:00pm for the full day program. - Please report all absences to the office and send a note with your child upon his/her return to school.